 MEDIUM RARE tells the story of Phil Fayeton, a regular guy who fills out a perfect March Madness bracket.

 It is a reinterpretation of the “twin” Ovidian myths of Icarus and Phaethon set in Washington, DC in 2019, narrated by a Millennial Cassandra.
 This novel is zippier than my debut, The Portrait of a Mirror—and weirder.
-Is it a satire?
+Is it satire?
 Debatable.
 Donald Trump is a minor character.
-Maybe a better way to put it is that Medium Rare is a novel pretending to pretend.
+Maybe a better way to put it is that it’s a novel pretending to pretend.

 Here’s the official jacket copy: